Travel Vaccines and Advice for Georgia

 Food & Water –

 Proof of polio vaccination may be required.
 Considered a routine vaccination for most travel itineraries.
-Single adult booster recommended. - Measles Mumps Rubella (MMR) –
+Single adult booster recommended. - Rabies –

 Direct Contact & Airborne –